SuhasBRao/Sign-to-Speech-/index.md

 <h2>Future Work</h2>
 <hr>
-At this point of time the model is able to recognize gestures from static images.
-The prediction is above 89% accurate for static inputs(images).
-We are working to produce a system which can recognize gestures shown by user in real time.
-Image is captured from webcam and only the hand reagion of that image is given as input for the CNN model.
-The model must recognize the sign.
+The model is currently capable to recognize the gestures of numbers, alphabets and few words of Indian Sign langauge.
+The accuracy is about 89%, Image is captured from webcam and only the hand reagion of that image is given as input for the CNN model.
+The model recognizes the gesture.
-We are still working to capture the hand region from live webcam.
+However the system works fine for plain background, the accuracy of the system drops drasticaaly for variant backgrouns.
+The future works may focus on making the system background invariant.

 <h2>References</h2>
 <hr>